 If you do say something, it's important that you try not o make them see "the bright side" of what might be an impossibly hard situation.
 In her work on empathy, author and researcher Dr. Brené Brown writes, "Empathy is a choice, and it's a vulnerable choice because in order to connect with you I have to connect with something in myself that knows that feeling."
 It's also important to remember that grieving is a process that honestly might never end.
 As poet Gwen Flowers writes, "Grief is not something you complete, but rather, you endure.
 Grief is not a task to finish and move on, but an element of yourself — an alteration of your being."

 Unfortunately, offering empathy and comfort to someone who has experienced pregnancy loss requires a level of emotional vulnerability that's much harder than saying "things happen for a reason" or "you can try again later," which aren't really supportive at all.
 So if you are looking for some words of comfort, you might try one of these quotes instead:

 “Sometimes it's hard to see the rainbow when there's been endless days of rain.” — Christina Greer

 As Brown writes, "Rarely, if ever, does an empathic response begin with 'at least,' and we do it all the time, because someone just shared something with us that's incredibly painful, and we're trying to silver-lining it."
-Rather than telling someone to find a rainbow or silver lining, Christina Greer, author of Two-Week Wait: Motherhood Lost and Found Christina Greer suggests simply acknowledging that miscarriage is hard and it's understandable and OK to be sad.
+Rather than telling someone to find a rainbow or silver lining, Christina Greer, author of Two-Week Wait: Motherhood Lost and Found Christina Greer suggests simply acknowledging that miscarriage is hard, it's understandable, and it's OK to be sad.

 "Some people say it is a shame.
 Others even imply that it would have been better if the baby had never been created.
 But the short time I had with my child is precious to me." — Christine O'Keeffe Lafser